-The coefficients and hypothesis tests in Tables 6 and 7 tell a very consistent story.
+The coefficients and hypothesis tests in tables 6 and 7 tell a very consistent story.
 In each model, we cannot reject the null hypothesis that the residential segregation terms are not predictive of achievement gaps, conditional on the school segregation terms.
 We can, however, reject the opposite hypothesis (that school segregation is uninformative, conditional on residential segregation).
 In other words, segregation of schools is predictive of achievement gaps; net of that, variation in neighborhood segregation patterns is not correlated with achievement gaps.

-Likewise we cannot reject the null hypothesis that between-district segregation (whether residential or school segregation) is non-predictive once we include measures of total between-school and between-tract segregation in the model.
-But we reject the opposite hypothesis: total district segregation measures are predictive of achievement gaps, net of between-district segregation.
-It appears irrelevant whether between-school segregation is due to between- or within-district segregation.
+In the Hispanic-white models (table 7), we cannot reject the null hypothesis that between-district segregation (whether residential or school segregation) is non-predictive once we include measures of total between-school and between-tract segregation in the model.
+In the black-white models (table 6), however, the hypothesis test suggest some association between between-district segregation and gaps, net of total segregation (p = 0.045).
+In both tables, however, we reject the opposite hypothesis: total district segregation measures are predictive of achievement gaps, net of between-district segregation (p < .001).
+Although there is some evidence that between-district segregation is independently associated with white-black achievement gaps, the magnitude of this association is very small relative to the association with total segregation.

-The p-values from the 5th and 6th hypothesis tests show that differential exposure to same-race schoolmates and neighbors is not predictive of achievement gaps, conditional on differential exposure to poverty.
-Differential exposure to poor schoolmates and neighbors is predictive, however, conditional on racial exposure patterns.
+The p-values from the 5th and 6th hypothesis tests show that differential exposure to same-race schoolmates and neighbors is not predictive of white-Hispanic achievement gaps (p=.499) and is modestly associated with white-black gaps (p=.032), conditional on differential exposure to poverty.
+Differential exposure to poor schoolmates and neighbors is predictive, however, conditional on racial exposure patterns (p<.001).

 Together the first six hypothesis tests strongly suggest that differential exposure to poor schoolmates is the key dimension of segregation associated with racial achievement gaps.
 The seventh hypothesis test indicates whether excluding the four residential segregation measures and the two measures of exposure to same-race schoolmates reduces the fit of the model.
+In the white-Hispanic models (table 7), we fail to reject the hypothesis that all six of those terms can be excluded from model 3 (p = .572).
+In the white-black models (table 6), however, these six terms do carry a very small amount of predictive power (p = .045); a comparison of the adjusted R^2 's from models 3 and 4 in table 6, however, shows that adding these six terms to the model increases the R^2 by only 0.01.

-For both the white-black (Table 6) and white-Hispanic models (Table 7), we fail to reject the hypothesis that all six of those terms can be excluded from model 3.
-We also fail to reject the hypothesis (hypothesis 8) that 7 of the 8 terms can be excluded (all but the measure of differential exposure to school poverty) from the model.
-Models 4 and 5 include only the differential exposure to poor school- and district-mates measures.
-The districtlevel measure is not significant in model 4, leaving model 5 as the preferred model.
+In both the white-black and white-Hispanic models, we also fail to reject the hypothesis (hypothesis 8) that 7 of the 8 terms can be excluded (all but the measure of differential exposure to school poverty) from the model.
+Models 4 and 5 include only the differential exposure to poor school-and district-mates measures.
+The district-level measure is not significant in model 4, leaving model 5 as the preferred model.